coredoescode/OS-Archive/README.md

 # OS-Archive
 An archive of operating system versions.

+## Want to add an operating system?
+Create an ISSUE!

 ## This is an automated collection of operating systems.
 In short, this repository contains:
 - Most popular linux distros (an effort is underway to get ALL of them)